ORDER YOUR BIRTH CERTIFICATE ONLINE

 A birth certificate is an important legal document that allows you to prove identity, age, and American citizenship.
 It is often the required form of ID, especially when applying for:

 It is also requested to prove your right to be employed in the United States.
 In Colorado, birth certificates are issued by the Office of the State Registrar of Vital Statistics.

 If you need to request an authorized copy, you will need to obtain it from the state where you were born or directly the county where you were born.
 This means that you cannot ask the Colorado vital record office to issue your birth certificate if you were born outside of Colorado.

-For a certified copy of your Colorado birth certificate, please complete our online form and follow the set of personalized instructions we provide to receive the authorized copy of your birth certificate.
+For a certified copy of your state of Colorado birth certificate, please complete our online form and follow the set of personalized instructions we provide to receive the authorized copy of your birth certificate.